 If the Compliance Manager identifies risks that should be managed during the subaward, a risk mitigation strategy will be developed in consultation with the applicable PI, Grants Officer and Grants & Contracts.
 In the event that the parties are unable to agree on a risk mitigation strategy, it may be determined that the applicable subaward agreement should be terminated.
 In such cases, the Compliance Manager will instruct the Office of Legal Affairs to terminate the subaward.
 In this instance, the PI should notify the subrecipient and, if necessary, identify a new subrecipient to conduct the work described in the notice of award or contract.

-Authorization & Establishment of Subaward
+Authorization & establishment of subaward

-RFCUNY relies on PIs to be the primary control point for allowability, allocability and reasonableness of research expenses.
+The Research Foundation of CUNY relies on PIs to be the primary control point for allowability, allocability and reasonableness of research expenses.
 The PI is responsible for monitoring the activities of subrecipients to ensure that awarded funds are used for authorized purposes and performance goals are achieved.
 The PI should report any material problems with respect to any subaward to the Grants Officer and Project Administrator.

 Review of technical performance reports should be done by the PI on a timely basis.
 Any unusual or unforeseen items should be investigated and documentation retained in the PI's files for ready access by regulators.

 In some cases, the subaward scope of work and/or budget may require specific deliverables in addition to, or in lieu of, technical reports.
 The PI is responsible for monitoring the subrecipient’s advancement.
 The PI may receive informal progress reports via phone conversations or e- mail communications.
 Site visits are a discretionary monitoring procedure, but are recommended to evaluate the subrecipient’s compliance with the scientific objectives of the sponsored project and the appropriateness of the subrecipient’s administration of the subaward.
-The frequency of site visits will depend on the risk associated with the subaward, level of complexity, and scope of work.
+The frequency of site visits will depend on the risk associated with the sub- award, level of complexity and scope of work.
 Site visits should be documented in writing and retained.

-The PI will review all subrecipient invoices and compare them to the subaward budget.
+The PI will review all subrecipient invoices and compare to the subaward budget.
 The requirements for reviewing and authorizing invoices are described in Appendix C.

 Annually, the Compliance Manager takes the following actions with respect to each subrecipient: